dwp/dataworks-analytical-frontend-service/SECURITY.md

 N.B.
 Due to limitations in Snyk, some vulnerabilties cannot be ignored through the snyk file, so the console has been used to ignore all of these items.
 Due to console limitations on ignore time, they are all ignored permanently.
 Manual review will be required.

 N.B.
-We only consider medium and high vulnerabilties, lows are left.
+We only consider medium and high vulnerabilties, lows are lef for now except in exceptional circumstances.t